mhshammakhi/Software-Defined-Radio/QPSKDemodulation/README.md

 This project is created by : Mohammad Hasan Shammakhi

+# The implementation of GPU based demodulation system for QPSK signals in CUDA.

 In this project the qpsk demodulation system is implemented.
 This project can be used for other Modulation in PSK family by little changes.

 A short signal is uploded in this folder but in order to have better performance you should generate a long signal to validate the system.